-It is now time to build the spacecraft.
-Use the cards and poster your teacher gave you to complete this simulation.
-You will work with your team to create a spacecraft by assembling the cards for each system needed in your mission.
-Read each card carefully to make sure you have all of the required systems on your spacecraft.
+It is now time to build the spacecraft you will use to accomplish your mission objectives.
+Use the equipment cards and poster to complete this simulation.
+You will work with your team to design a spacecraft by assembling the cards that represent each system involved in your mission.
+Read each card carefully to make sure you have all of the required systems onboard your spacecraft.

-Remember, your goal in this activity is to design a spacecraft with your team that is under budget and meets your science goals (Gold cards).
-Your teacher will decide the budget of your mission and guide you to get started in your mission design.
-You will need to keep track of your budget, mass and power in the (I) Spacecraft Design Log on the next page.
+Remember, your objective in this activity is to design a spacecraft with your team that stays under budget, is launchable, and meets your science goals.
+Your teacher will determine the budget of your mission and guide you through the initial steps of your mission design.
+You will need to record your design in the (I) Spacecraft Design Log on the next page.
 You may go back at any time to change your science goals and your design.
-In the end, you should have a good balance between science goals and your budget, mass, and power.
+In the end, you should have a good balance between meeting your science goals and satisfying your engineering constraints.